geneontology/go-site/documentation/application-logins.md

 ### FAQs:

 1. Do I still need my Persona username/password? <br>
-Not for TermGenie.
-Everything is authenticated via GitHub.
+No. Unless you have made special arrangements with the administrators, everything is authenticated via GitHub.

-2. (TermGenie) I was able to login using my Persona username and password but can’t commit <br>
+2. (<b>TermGenie</b>) I was able to login using my Persona username and password but can’t commit <br>
-If you don’t have a github account in the users.yaml file, the system will as a fallback attempt to log you in using your Persona credentials.
+If you don’t have a _github_ account in the users.yaml file, the system will as a fallback attempt to log you in using your Persona credentials.
 This still seems to work as of today (Dec 1 2016) but will not allow you to commit terms.
 For full TG functionality you *need* to log in using your GitHub credentials.